klerk-framework/website/docs/building-config/models-types.md

 by plugins.

 When declaring your models and parameters, you can use strings, numbers (signed and unsigned) and characters.
 You can also use lists and sets containing the mentioned types.
-Clerk requires you to put your values in DataContainers.
+Klerk requires you to put your values in DataContainers.
 There are several reasons for this:

 ## Validation

-Clerk provides several ways to ensure that your data is valid.
+Klerk provides several ways to ensure that your data is valid.
 DataContainers contains the validation rules on the primitive level.
 Describe your data using these properties:

 * String: